-Are you debating Paris vs London for your next family vacation?
+Are you debating Paris vs. London for your next family vacation?
 Keep scrolling for a comparison of London vs Paris to see which city you should visit!

-This comparison of Paris vs London was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This comparison of Paris vs. London was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 My kids have pretty strong feelings about which one was their favorite.
 Don’t worry, I’ll tell you all about it!

-Paris vs London: The Differences
+Paris vs London: The Key Differences

 Pace of Life